Accretion-to-jet energy conversion efficiency in GW170817: Comparison with theoretical expectations

-Figure~\ref{fig:nu_nu_eff} shows the resulting efficiency contours on the $(M_\mathrm{a},a_\mathrm{BH})$ plane, assuming $\alpha=2$, $t_0=10\,\mathrm{ms}$ and $M_\mathrm{BH}=2.6\,\mathrm{M_\odot}$.
-Overlaid cyan contours show the joint posterior probability density $P(M_\mathrm{a},a_\mathrm{BH})$ for GW170817 assuming $f_\mathrm{w}=0.3$, obtained after marginalizing over the BH mass (see Appendix \ref{sec:BH_mass_and_spin} for the computation of the remnant BH mass and spin).
-The corresponding prediction for the neutrino mechanism efficiency in GW170817, adopting uniform priors on $\alpha$ in the range (1.5, 2.5) and on $t_0/\mathrm{ms}$ in the range (5, 30), amounts to $\eta_{\nu\bar\nu}=4.0^{+1.8}_{-2.1}\times 10^{-4}$, and is shown in Fig.~\ref{fig:efficiency}.
-This efficiency is only slightly lower than that of the BZ mechanism as predicted by the \citet{McKinney2005} fitting formula, and it is compatible with the `measured' one (see Tab.~\ref{tab:efficiencies}).
-We cannot therefore exclude, on the basis of our determination of the accretion-to-jet energy conversion efficiency in GW170817 alone, that the neutrino mechanism was responsible for the launching of the relativistic jet identified by \citet{Mooley2018a,Mooley2018b} and \citet{Ghirlanda2019}.
+Setting $\delta=(9/4)\alpha -1$, one can then write the final jet energy produced by neutrino-antineutrino annihilation as The ratio $\eta_\mathrm{\nu\bar\nu}(a_\mathrm{BH},M_\mathrm{a},M_\mathrm{BH},\alpha,t_0) = E_\mathrm{j,\nu\bar\nu}/M_a c^2$ then represents the accretion-to-jet energy conversion efficiency of the neutrino-antineutrino annihilation mechanism.
+Figure~\ref{fig:nu_nu_eff} shows the resulting efficiency contours on the $(M_\mathrm{a},a_\mathrm{BH})$ plane, assuming $\alpha=2$, $t_0=10\,\mathrm{ms}$, and $M_\mathrm{BH}=2.6\,\mathrm{M_\odot}$.
+Overlaid cyan contours show the joint posterior probability density $P(M_\mathrm{a},a_\mathrm{BH})$ for GW170817 assuming $f_\mathrm{w}=0.3$, obtained after marginalising over the BH mass (see Appendix \ref{sec:BH_mass_and_spin} for the computation of the remnant BH mass and spin).
+The corresponding prediction for the neutrino mechanism efficiency in GW170817, adopting uniform priors on $\alpha$ in the range (1.5, 2.5) and on $t_0/\mathrm{ms}$ in the range (5, 30), amounts to $\eta_{\nu\bar\nu}=4.0^{+1.8}_{-2.1}\times 10^{-4}$, which is shown in Fig.~\ref{fig:efficiency}.
+This efficiency is only slightly lower than that of the BZ mechanism as predicted by the \citet{McKinney2005} fitting formula, and it is compatible with the measured one (see Table~\ref{tab:efficiencies}).
+We therefore cannot exclude, on the basis of our determination of the accretion-to-jet energy conversion efficiency in GW170817 alone, that the neutrino mechanism was responsible for the launching of the relativistic jet identified by \citet{Mooley2018a,Mooley2018b} and \citet{Ghirlanda2019}.